Earl Thomas’ release from Ravens was an overdue shot of humility for former Seahawk

 Nevertheless, after Thomas’ Seahawks beat the Cowboys on Christmas Eve that same year, the Texas native ran over to Dallas coach Jason Garrett and told him to “come get me.”
 The next year Thomas sat out the preseason in hopes of getting an extension but did not do so quietly.

 Playing on a four-year, $40 million contract, he wrote on Instagram that “the disrespect has been well noted and will not be forgotten.”
-After returning to the team so as not to forfeit game checks, he admitted that he sat out a practice that week to avoid risking injury.
+After returning to the team so as not to forfeit game checks, he admitted he sat out a practice that week to avoid risking injury.
 And a week later, after breaking his leg vs. the Cardinals, he flipped Carroll the bird while being carted off the field.

 None of this means it was inevitable that Thomas would cause tension with the Ravens after signing with them in 2019.
 But the aforementioned acts suggest that Earl Thomas’ biggest fan was clearly Earl Thomas.
 So when reports emerged that he was abrasive with teammates or regularly tardy, it shouldn’t have come as a surprise.
 His final years in Seattle shed light on what Thomas was becoming.